 They buried him where he fell, at the foot of the tower, with a gravestone inscribed with his final words 'O. O.' The moss-covered stone slab can be found near the south transept, by the path.

 Within this lovely building are several fine monuments, including the canopied tomb of the founder, Sir William Trussell, and his long-suffering wife, Lady Alice Trussell.
 The width of the tomb is greater than the transept, suggesting that the tomb was prebuilt, and transferred to the church after it was complete.

-There are a pair of quite wonderful 14th century memorial brasses which may be the first warden of Sir William's chantry and his brother.
-There are also a 15th century brass to Lady Margaret Pembridge, an early 16th century brass to Richard Gyll (d.
+There are a pair of quite wonderful 14th-century memorial brasses which may be the first warden of Sir William's chantry and his brother.
+There is also a 15th-century brass to Lady Margaret Pembridge, an early 16th century brass to Richard Gyll (d.
 1511) and an effigy of William Throckmorton (d.
 1535).
-There is also a 14th century font.
+There is also a 14th-century font.